twojnarowski/MVCUserRoleManager/README.md

 # MVCUserRoleManager

 ## Description
-Implementation for user and roles management into an MVC application based on ASP.Net Core Identity.
+Implementation of user and roles management in an MVC app wth ASP.NET Core Identity.

 Project include customization for default User and Role Identity:
 * First and last name for user